Nihilism is best done by professionals. — Iggy Pop

 There are two tragedies in life.
 One is to lose your heart’s desire.
 The other is to gain it. — George Bernard Shaw

 Borderline Personality Disorder is perhaps the greatest paradox in the Analects of human psychology.
-It’s a disorder that craves love, but it doesn’t understand what love means.
+It’s a disorder that craves love, but it doesn’t understand the meaning of mature love.
 It’s a disorder that seeks relationships, but it doesn’t grasp the dynamics and limits of healthy relationships.
 It’s a disorder that yearns for proximity, but it doesn’t trust the sincerity of anyone who gets too close.
 It’s a disorder that begs others to experience and absorb its suffering, but it cannot see that this is the very reason why it continues to suffer.
 It’s a disorder that desperately seeks transfiguration from the outside, but it doesn’t know that transformation comes from within.
 It’s an existential insecurity that cannot believe in the power of accepting itself, because it was not accepted when it began.
-It’s an anachronism desperately searching for the perfect form of resolution.
-In the end, desire and despair are all that remains.
+It’s an anachronism desperately searching for the perfect resolution.
+In the end, all that remains is desire and despair.